Don't put all your eggs in one basket!

 Historical market data shows us that different sectors perform differently depending on economic conditions.
 However, it is very difficult to predict which among the sectors will perform in the future.
 Diversification involves dividing your investments in a portfolio with stocks from different sectors.
 The process of determining which mix of sectors to hold in your portfolio is unique to each individual.

 Sector allocation is the task of identifying how much of your portfolio will be invested in different sectors and helping you balance the expected returns with a level of risk that is acceptable to you.
 It should be based on your financial goals, the time horizon in which you wish to achieve them and your risk tolerance level.

-If your goals are long term in nature, you may be comfortable investing in a riskier or more volatile sectors because you can wait out slow economic cycles and the numerous ups and downs of markets.
-However, if your time horizon is short, you are likely to assume lower risk.
+If your goals are long-term in nature, you may be comfortable investing in riskier or more volatile sectors because you can wait out slow economic cycles and the numerous ups and downs of markets.
+However, if your time horizon is short, you are likely to assume a lower risk.